awsdocs/amazon-sumerian-user-guide/doc-source/scripting-parameters.md

 # Parameters and Arguments<a name="scripting-parameters"></a>

 Parameters let you create scripts that are customizable by adding fields to the script properties in the editor\.
 For example, the following script defines a parameter named `Velocity` that takes 3 numbers \(a [`vec3` parameter](#scripting-parameters-types)\)\.
+The setup function gets the value of the parameter from the `args` object\.

 ```
 var setup = function(args, ctx){